walllawallabingbang/Tabliss-PL/README.md

 ----------

 ## 🛠 Installation

 The extension is available in the [Firefox Add-ons Store](https://addons.mozilla.org/en-US/firefox/addon/tabliss-maintained/), and in the [Edge Add-ons Store](https://microsoftedge.microsoft.com/addons/detail/tabliss-a-beautiful-new/mkaphhbkcccpgkfaifhhdfckagnkcmhm)!
 Unfortunately, the extension is not available in the Chrome Web Store.
-If you want to install for chrome, or want to install the firefox extension manually, see Instructions in [INSTALL.md](INSTALL.md).
+If you want to install for chrome, want to install the firefox extension manually, or want nightly builds, see [INSTALL.md](INSTALL.md).

 ## 💻 Running Locally